 Enhance the Stock Market Game™ experience through writing.
 Your students have entered the world of business and finance by participating in The Stock Market Game™ program.
 The perfect companion, our teacher-designed writing component and competition, reinforces their newfound knowledge and hones critical thinking skills.
 Teachers participating in the SMG program will receive an invitation to submit student essays during the competition.view program

 The National Economics Challenge is a state, regional and national competition for high school students designed to increase their understanding of and interest in economics and finance.
 Students compete in teams for a chance to win prizes and a trip to New York City to compete in the national finals.
 Click here to learn more about the National Economics Challenge.

 This Economics Challenge competition was made possible through the generous support of State Farm and the Council for Economic Education.view program

 The Personal Finance Challenge is a state and national competition for middle and high school students designed as an opportunity for students to demonstrate their knowledge of Personal Finance by competing with other students across the state in an online multiple-choice examination.
 Middle school students compete statewide and high school students compete for a chance to advance to the nationals.

-The NC Personal Finance Challenge is made possible through the generous support of Wells Fargo Bank and NCCEE.
-Thanks to the The Federal Reserve Bank of Richmond for their partnership in this program.view program
+The NC Personal Finance Challenge is made possible through the generous support of Wells Fargo and Ally.
+Thank you to the The Federal Reserve Bank of Richmond for their partnership in this program.view program

 Hop on the Bus is a competition that provides an opportunity for North Carolina students (grades 9-12) to gain knowledge of and inspire interest in entrepreneurship.
 The program will give students, working as individuals or teams, a “real life” experience within an educational setting.
 The program allows our youth to discover what it would be like to generate an idea and build it into his or her business.
 Additionally, one of the value added opportunities with this program is encouraging our youth to believe they can start new business ventures.view program